Dynamics of a Galaxy at z > 10 Explored by JWST Integral Field Spectroscopy: Hints of Rotating Disk Suggesting Weak Feedback: Analysis and Results

-The disk model consists of 10 parameters in total that are x- and y-coordinates of the center, total flux, effective radius ($r_\mathrm{e}$), $r_\mathrm{v}$, inclination ($i$), position angle, systemic velocity, $\vrot$, and intrinsic dispersion ($\sigma_v$).
+The disk model consists of 10 parameters in total that are x- and y-coordinates of the center, total flux, effective radius ($R_\mathrm{e}$), $r_\mathrm{v}$, inclination ($i$), position angle, systemic velocity, $\vrot$, and intrinsic dispersion ($\sigma_v$).
+The fitting is performed with Markov chain Monte Carlo (MCMC).
 We fix the prior to the uniform distributions whose lower and upper boundaries are given by the galfit modeling of \ciii\ morphology.
-The intrinsic dispersion is free from the broadening given by instrument, the local isotropic velocity dispersion driven by disk self-gravity, and the mixture of the line-of-sight velocities due to the disk thickness \cite[][]{Bouche+15}, and the blending of \ciii~doublets.
+The intrinsic dispersion is free from the broadening given by instrument, the local isotropic velocity dispersion driven by disk self-gravity, the mixture of the line-of-sight velocities due to the disk thickness \cite[][]{Bouche+15}, and the blending of \ciii~doublets.
 The best-fit model and the residuals of moment maps are presented in Figure \ref{fig:mom_maps_glpk}.
 While the velocity gradient can be explained by the best-fit model, there still remain residuals on the moment-1 maps possible given by complex dynamical component that is not resolved by the current data.
-The dynamical properties are shown in Table \ref{tab:results} with the uncertainties obtained by applying forward modelling above on 200 data cubes generated by Monte-Carlo method.
-We obtain $\vos\gtrsim1$ featuring a rotation dominated disk in GN-z11.
+The dynamical properties are shown in Column (1) of Table \ref{tab:models} with the $1\sigma$ uncertainties obtained from the MCMC chain.
+We obtain $\vos=2.83^{+1.82}_{-1.41}$ larger than unity suggestive of a rotation dominated disk in GN-z11.